atinfo/awesome-test-automation/javascript-test-automation.md

 ## Web UI test automation
 * [WebdriverIO](http://webdriver.io/) - Nodejs webdriver bindings implementation, based on JsonWire protocol.
 Requires selenium server running.
 Includes promises, extended syntax, asynchronus calls with callbacks etc. Also supports SauceLabs, BrowserStack and many other online tools.
-* [WebdriverJS](https://code.google.com/p/selenium/wiki/WebDriverJs) - webdriver nodejs implemetations from authors of selenium, includes all basic features and commands.
+* [WebdriverJS](https://github.com/SeleniumHQ/selenium/wiki/WebDriverJs) - webdriver nodejs implemetations from authors of selenium, includes all basic features and commands.
-* [Protractor](http://angular.github.io/protractor/) - End-to-end test framework for AngularJS applications.
+* [Protractor](http://www.protractortest.org/#/) - End-to-end test framework for AngularJS applications.
 * [Nightwatch.js](http://nightwatchjs.org/) - Easy to use Node.js based End-to-End (E2E) testing solution for browser based apps and websites.
 * [Dalek.js](http://dalekjs.com/) - Automated cross browser testing with JavaScript.
-* [Nemo](https://github.com/paypal/nemo) - Nemo provides a simple way to add selenium automation to your NodeJS web projects.
+* [Nemo](http://nemo.js.org/) - Nemo provides a simple way to add selenium automation to your NodeJS web projects.
 With a powerful configuration ability provided by krakenjs/confit, and plugin architecture, Nemo is flexible enough to handle any browser/device automation need.
-* [Frisby](https://github.com/vlucas/frisby) - Is a REST API testing framework built on node.js and Jasmine that makes testing API endpoints easy, fast, and fun.
+* [Frisby](http://frisbyjs.com/) - Is a REST API testing framework built on node.js and Jasmine that makes testing API endpoints easy, fast, and fun.
-* [TestCafe](https://github.com/DevExpress/testcafe) - Automated browser testing for the modern web development stack.
+* [TestCafe](https://devexpress.github.io/testcafe/) - Automated browser testing for the modern web development stack.
-* [Nightmare](https://github.com/segmentio/nightmare) - A high-level browser automation library.
+* [Nightmare](http://www.nightmarejs.org/) - A high-level browser automation library.
-* [Gemini](https://gemini-testing.github.io) — Is an open-source utility for automating visual regression testing of web pages.
+* [Gemini](https://gemini-testing.github.io) - Is an open-source utility for automating visual regression testing of web pages.
 Gemini takes a screenshot of elements on a page and compares it with baseline images of these elements.
 If the images don't match, the differences are shown in a report.
-* [Hermione](https://github.com/gemini-testing/hermione#hermione) — Is the utility for integration testing of web pages using [WebdriverIO](http://webdriver.io/) and [Mocha](https://mochajs.org).
+* [Hermione](https://github.com/gemini-testing/hermione#hermione) - Is the utility for integration testing of web pages using [WebdriverIO](http://webdriver.io/) and [Mocha](https://mochajs.org).
 * [Gremlins.js](https://github.com/marmelab/gremlins.js) - gremlins.js is a monkey testing library written in JavaScript, for Node.js and the browser.
 Use it to check the robustness of web applications by unleashing a horde of undisciplined gremlins.

 ## Mobile test automation
 * [WebdriverIO's Appium implementation](http://webdriver.io/api/appium/backgroundApp.html) - nodejs bindings implemeting Appium commands.
-* [Macaca](https://macacajs.github.io/macaca/) - Solution for Automation Test with Ease.
+* [Macaca](https://macacajs.com/) - Solution for Automation Test with Ease.
 Both Mobile, Desktop Platforms Supported, native, Hybrid, Mobile Web Multi-applications Supported, Command line tools & CI Solution provided.

 ## Windows UI test automation
-* [RobotJS] (http://robotjs.io/) - The Node.js Desktop Automation Library
+* [RobotJS](https://robotjs.io/) - The Node.js Desktop Automation Library

 [Contribute to this section](https://github.com/atinfo/awesome-test-automation/blob/master/CONTRIBUTING.md)